Khazar Islands: Plan

-The stated plan was for $100 billion, with $30 billion coming from foreign investors and another $30 billion from apartment sales, the city aiming to house 1 million residents in a development with 150 schools, 50 hospitals and daycare centers, numerous parks, shopping malls, cultural centers and a university campus plus a Formula 1 quality racetrack around a centrepiece $2 billion Azerbaijan Tower (planned to have been the tallest in the world).
+The stated plan was for $100 billion, with $30 billion coming from foreign investors and another $30 billion from apartment sales, the city aiming to house 1 million residents in a development with 150 schools, 50 hospitals and daycare centers, numerous parks, shopping malls, cultural centers and a university campus, plus a Formula 1 quality racetrack around a centrepiece $2 billion Azerbaijan Tower (would have been the world's tallest).
 The city was expected to be equipped with 150 bridges and a large municipal airport to connect the islands to the mainland.
 It is expected that, in general, the city, when completed in 2022–2023, will host 1 million residents.
 According to the project, the price of completely renovated apartments will be around $4000–$5000 per square meter.

 All of these facilities were to be able to withstand up to magnitude 9.0 earthquakes.
-The president of the controlling Avesta Group of Companies, Ibrahim Ibrahimov, reportedly had the original idea in a flash while flying between Baku and Dubai.
+The president of the controlling Avesta Group of Companies, Ibrahim Ibrahimov, reportedly had the original idea quickly while flying between Baku and Dubai.
 He told reporters that American, Turkish, Arab, and Chinese investors had shown interest in the project, which he described as being like a "new Venice".